 Stigma is a negative social judgment, which sets an individual or group apart.
 It can lead to perceived or experienced exclusion, rejection, blame, stereotyping, and/or status loss.

-To begin, we conducted a literature review.
+We conducted a literature review.
 We found that people who do not have diabetes assume that diabetes is not a stigmatised condition.
 In contrast, people with diabetes report that stigma is a significant concern to them.
 However, there were no studies where diabetes was the main focus of the research.

 The second step of our program was to explore the issue in two qualitative studies, interviewing adults with T1D and adults with T2D.
 They told us they felt there was a stigma about their condition, in the form of negative social judgments and being treated differently.
 For those with T1D, there was a greater sense of status loss, while those with T2D felt blamed, and tended to self-blame and shame themselves, for developing their condition.
 These studies were highly influential and have triggered considerable health, social and general media interest, e.g. The Washington Post.